Sustainability Is Not an Option. It’s the Answer.

 The other source is farmed fish and seafood, also known as aquaculture.
 Farmed seafood is raised in a controlled environment.
 Aquaculture will play an increasingly important role in providing quality, sustainable products but it has to be done in a way that does not have a harmful impact on our environment.
 Sustainable seafood farming encapsulates a number of key objectives: it must include habitat conservation, be free of antibiotic or chemical use, promote biodiversity, allow for the escape of exotic species and include a responsible feed-management system.

-For more information on our progress see our most recent Corporate Social Responsibility Report (CSR).
+For more information on our progress see our most recent Sustainability Report.